AR2202/FortH/README.md

 output: 2

+`: fizzbuzz 1 DO I 15 MOD 0 = IF ."fizzbuzz" ELSE I 3 MOD 0 = IF ."fizz" ELSE I 5 MOD 0 = IF ."buzz" ELSE I .
+THEN THEN THEN CR LOOP ;`

+`16 fizzbuzz`

+output:

+1

+2

+fizz

+4

+buzz

+fizz

+7

+8

+fizz

+buzz

+11

+fizz

+13

+14

+fizzbuzz

+### Execution Token

 Prefixing the function_name by \` returns the function's execution token.
 The function can then be called by providing the token followed by EXECUTE.

+### Examples

 \`add1